 Proteins

-Mushrooms possess relatively high protein content compared to many plant-based foods, though generally lower than that of animal-derived meats (sheebe et al., 2019).
+Mushrooms possess relatively high protein content compared to many plant-based foods, though generally lower than that of animal-derived meats (Sheebe et al., 2019).
 The nutritional and chemical profiles of mushrooms are influenced by various pre-harvest and post-harvest conditions.
 Additionally, the protein and amino acid composition varies across different developmental stages.
 Agaricus bisporus, in particular, is recognized for its richness in a wide range of amino acids (Guillamon., 2010).

 3.2.
 Lipids